 Implementing referral rewards into your company

-Referrals are by far the best way to find top talent and separate yourself from the weaker recruiters who use job boards.
+Employee Referrals are by far the best way to find top talent and separate yourself from the weaker recruiters who use job boards.
 Your ability to tap into your network for recruiting referrals gives you impressive credibility when selling your services, which also increases your confidence in the value that you can provide.

-Referrals create instant trust with the referred candidate while shrinking the process of having to sell yourself.
+Employee Referrals create instant trust with the referred candidate while shrinking the process of having to sell yourself.
 Additionally, referred candidates tend to be more open with recruiters and less evasive.
-Because referrals are highly targeted, candidates come from direct communication with someone in the field and are found through your network.
-Let your client list and candidate pool know you appreciate referrals.
+Because employee referrals are highly targeted, candidates come from direct communication with someone in the field and are found through your network.
+Let your client list and candidate pool know you appreciate employee referrals.
 Keep in touch with past candidates and clients who can refer you to leads.
-Internal and external referrals are great ways to hire top talent, quickly and efficiently.
+Internal and external employee referrals are great ways to hire top talent, quickly and efficiently.

 Internal vs. External Referrals